DualBrain/gotBASIC/amiga.md

 - [AQB](https://github.com/gooofy/aqb): A QuickBASIC-style Compiler and IDE for Amiga computers.
 - [AMIBLITZ³](blitz.md): AMIBLITZ³ is a free Development environment for AmigaOS3.x and Compatible based on BlitzBasic.
 - [MetaComCo ABasiC](https://archive.org/details/Amiga_BASIC_v1.0_1985_Commodore_Microsoft): Note that the entry is mislabeled, but a commentor pointed out which version of BASIC this actually is.
+See [MetaComCo](https://en.wikipedia.org/wiki/MetaComCo).

 ### Hardware Emulation (FPGA)